m-pluta/bias-in-ai-report/report/intro.typ

 - Human values are deeply rooted within the technology's design from the beginning which helps prevent negative consequences for users and society

 - By considering the broader societal and ethical implications of a technology, VSD helps develop solutions that are resilient to changing societal norms.
-The approach not only addresses pre-existing biases, but also proactively guards against the development of emergent bias @P_1_bias_in_computer_systems.
+The approach not only addresses pre-existing biases but also proactively guards against the development of emergent bias @P_1_bias_in_computer_systems.

 By utilising the VSD framework, we conduct an Ethical Impact Assessment (EIA).
 This crucial step ensures that the implemented AI system aligns with values and principles that prioritise human rights, fairness, and transparency @P_Unesco_EIA_in_AI.

 This proactive approach promotes trust in AI systems by identifying and mitigating potential biases and their potential harms.

-#v(100pt)
+#v(12pt)
 = Immediate Ethical Issues <S_ImmIssues>
-#highlight([
+// #highlight([
-- Highlight any apparent ethical issues to be considered ahead of development ])
+// - Highlight any apparent ethical issues to be considered ahead of development

-Two immediately apparent ethical issues are:
+// ])

-+ *Informed consent* @P_2_value_sensitive_design
+*Informed consent* - As this technology is proposed as a passive data collection method, ensuring informed consent is complex, particularly for vulnerable groups (e.g. children) as they may not grasp the associated risks.
+This highlights the importance of consent mechanisms that respect individual autonomy.

-+ *Environmental sustainability*
+*Environmental sustainability* - The technology is likely to be implemented city-wide with each location having its own camera and inference model, which is likely to consume a lot of energy.
+This issue is critical as AI already constitutes a large portion of energy consumption @W_AI_ML_power_consumption.